ygvn/IPv6-Subnet-Calculator-Tool-JavaFX/README.md

 continuously, so please don't hesitate to comment/inform for any bugs or new feature suggestions.

-* MySQL Database Connection supporrt
+* MySQL Database Connection support
   .Store/update/manage IPv6 prefixes with MySQL database server
   .Tested with MySQL-AB JDBC Connector Driver, Ver.5.1.23
   .DriverName: mysql-connector-java-5.1.23-bin.jar